PaulRitaldato1/COP3530/README.md

 <details><summary> Windows </summary>

-In windows you have three options: <br />
+In windows you have three options:

 * <details><summary> Windows Subsystem for Linux (WSL)(recommended) </summary>